-A student who receives a judicial sanction will be notified in writing of the specific privilege(s), which he/she has lost.
-The privileges may include removal/eviction from on-campus facilities, housing, events, sporting, activities, and restrictions from affiliation and or representing the college.
+A student who receives a judicial sanction will be notified in writing of the specific privileges), which he/she has lost.
+The privileges may include removal/eviction from campus facilities, housing, events, sporting activities, and restrictions for and or representing the college.
 The written notification shall include the time period for which the student has lost certain privileges.